 Dec.: Presentation and discussion of the "Policy Options – Phase II" during IGF meeting

-Post-IGF: "Policy Options for Connecting the Next Billion – Phase II" incorporates input from IGF Mexico, published and shared with relevant fora (WSIS Forum, CSTD, UN TFM and High-Level Policy Forum, etc.).
+Post-IGF: "Policy Options for Connecting and Enabling the Next Billion – Phase II" incorporates input from IGF Mexico, published and shared with relevant fora at the international, regional and local level.
 Documents/work space continue to evolve (based on support and value).